 - Made in the USA in a cGMP certified facility

 The Bottom Line on Migraines

 Eliminating certain foods to determine your individual triggers can sound overwhelming.
 But living with a chronic condition is worth the time it may take early on in the process.
-Once you have uncovered your migraine triggers it simple to and liberating to live a life migraine free.
-Removing or adding foods may not be the answer for everyone, but it is a great place to start if you believe your migraines could be triggered by the foods you do or don’t eat.
+Once you have uncovered your migraine triggers, it simple and liberating to live a life migraine free.
+Removing or adding foods may not be the answer for everyone but it is a great place to start if you believe your migraines could be triggered by the foods you do or don’t eat.